arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 - Test the built-in example to check that the board is working well
 - Learn how to capture audio to train a machine learning model
-- Learn how to train an Edge Impulse model
+- Learn how to train an Edge Impulse® model
 - Learn how to export the model to be used with the Nicla Voice
 - Learn how to test the model to see if it is working as it should be